 Now you understand how the agile principles have been formed into agile frameworks and how tools like Jira can help agile teams run with those frameworks.
 We've also mentioned three effective ways to put these principles into action, and our products make it easy to do.

-- Customer personas: Easy Agile Personas for Jira provides teams with a customer-centric approach to backlog refinement.
+- Easy Agile Personas for Jira provides teams with a customer-centric approach to backlog refinement.

-- Product roadmaps: Easy Agile Roadmaps for Jira gives visual insights for teams and stakeholders around the vision and plan for a product.
+- Easy Agile Roadmaps for Jira gives visual insights for teams and stakeholders around the vision and plan for a product.

 Check out all of our agile solutions in Atlassian's marketplace!